autarch/blog.urth.org/content/posts/2010-06-02-walking-through-a-real-distini.md

 repository.type   = hg
 </pre>

-This adds a &#8220;resources&#8221; section to my `META.*` files.
+This adds a "resources" section to my `META.*` files.
 There are some plugins on CPAN which will automate this.
 For the repository settings, the plugin looks at your working copy to figure out your VCS and remote VCS uris.
-I might switch over to these plugins in the future, although I think I&#8217;d actually have to add Mercurial support first.
+I might switch over to these plugins in the future, although I think I'd actually have to add Mercurial support first.

 <pre class="highlight:false">[PodWeaver]
 </pre>

-I mentioned &#8220;POD mungers&#8221; several times. `Pod::Weaver` is a POD rewriting module which does all sorts of fancy stuff, though I&#8217;m using just using a subset of its default behavior.
+I mentioned "POD mungers" several times. `Pod::Weaver` is a POD rewriting module which does all sorts of fancy stuff, though I'm using just using a subset of its default behavior.

 First, it looks in my module files for a comment in the form:

 <pre class="highlight:false"># ABSTRACT: Some text here
 </pre>

-It uses this to generate the &#8220;NAME&#8221; section in the POD.
+It uses this to generate the "NAME" section in the POD.

-It also inserts &#8220;VERSION&#8221;, &#8220;AUTHOR&#8221;, and &#8220;COPYRIGHT AND LICENSE&#8221; sections. `Pod::Weaver` also lets you do even fancier stuff, like use POD dialects, add custom sections, etc. I&#8217;ll be investigating this further in the future.
+It also inserts "VERSION", "AUTHOR", and "COPYRIGHT AND LICENSE" sections. `Pod::Weaver` also lets you do even fancier stuff, like use POD dialects, add custom sections, etc. I'll be investigating this further in the future.
 Really, this module deserves its own blog entry or three.

 <pre class="highlight:false">[KwaliteeTests]
 [NoTabsTests]